ulrikstrid/ligo/gitlab-pages/docs/tutorials/inter-contract-calls/inter-contract-calls.md

 When trying to port an existing distributed application to Tezos, you may want to _read_ the storage of another contract or call some entrypoint to get a computed value.
 In Tezos, entrypoints can only update storage and emit other operations.

 In theory, one can use a callback – the callee could emit an operation back to the caller with the computed value.
 However, this pattern is often insecure:
 * You should somehow make sure that the response matches the request.
-Due to the breadth-first order of execution, you can't assume that there have been no other requests in between.
+Due to the breadth-first order of execution, you cannot assume that there have been no other requests in between.
-* Some contracts use `Tezos.sender` value for authorization.
-If a third-party contract can make a contract emit an operation, the dependent contracts may no longer be sure that the operation coming from the sender is indeed _authorized_ by the sender.
+* Some contracts use `Tezos.sender` value for authorisation.
+If a third-party contract can make a contract emit an operation, the dependent contracts may no longer be sure that the operation coming from the sender is indeed _authorised_ by the sender.

-Let's look at a simple access control contract with a "view" entrypoint:
+Let us look at a simple access control contract with a "view" entrypoint:
 <Syntax syntax="pascaligo">

 ```pascaligo